sadeem058/Electronics-Tasks/README.md

 ![t2](https://github.com/sadeem058/Electronics-Tasks/blob/main/Screenshot%20(74).png)

 # Solve Q1,2:

 ![1](https://github.com/sadeem058/Electronics-Tasks/blob/main/WhatsApp%20Image%202026-04-16%20at%201.58.21%20AM.jpeg)
 ![2](https://github.com/sadeem058/Electronics-Tasks/blob/main/WhatsApp%20Image%202026-04-16%20at%201.58.22%20AM%20(1).jpeg)
 ![3](https://github.com/sadeem058/Electronics-Tasks/blob/main/WhatsApp%20Image%202026-04-16%20at%201.58.22%20AM.jpeg)

+## Components
+Arduino Uno
+2x Stepper Motors (28BYJ-48)
+2x Driver Modules (ULN2003 or similar)
+Jumper Wires
+Breadboard
+Power Supply

+## Wiring & Pin Mapping
+🔹 Stepper Motor 1
+IN1 → Pin 8
+IN2 → Pin 9
+IN3 → Pin 10
+IN4 → Pin 11
+🔹 Stepper Motor 2
+IN1 → Pin 4
+IN2 → Pin 5
+IN3 → Pin 6
+IN4 → Pin 7

+ ## How It Works

+This project controls two stepper motors using the AccelStepper library.

+Each motor moves to a specific number of steps
+Once it reaches the target position, it reverses direction The motion continues back and forth continuously
+Both motors run independently but at the same time

+## code

+## Explanation

+Library
+#include <AccelStepper.h>
+This library provides advanced control for stepper motors (speed, acceleration, smooth motion).

+Step Modes
+#define FULLSTEP 4
+#define HALFSTEP 8
+FULLSTEP → faster but less smooth
+HALFSTEP → smoother motion (recommended)
+Pin Definitions
+#define motorPin1 8

+Defines the Arduino pins connected to the driver inputs.

+Stepper Objects
+AccelStepper stepper1(HALFSTEP, ...);

+Creates a stepper motor object.

+The pin order is important — wrong order = wrong rotation

+setup()
+stepper1.setMaxSpeed(1000.0);
+Sets maximum speed

+stepper1.setAcceleration(50.0);
+Sets acceleration for smooth movement

+stepper1.moveTo(2048);
+Moves the motor to a target position
+2048 steps ≈ one full rotation (for 28BYJ-48)

+loop()
+if (stepper1.distanceToGo() == 0)

+Checks if the motor reached its target

+stepper1.moveTo(-stepper1.currentPosition());
+Reverses direction

+Running the Motors
+stepper1.run();

+Continuously updates motor movement (must be called repeatedly)

 This project is built using an Arduino Uno to control two motors and display the status on an LCD.
 ![c3](https://github.com/sadeem058/Electronics-Tasks/blob/main/components3.png)